 I worked in clinical practice as a Consultant Physician, and Head of Diagnostic Endocrinology at Royal Prince Alfred Hospital in Sydney and then moved to Karolinska Institutet, Stockholm, first as a Visiting Professor (Wennergren Foundation) and then as a Senior Researcher and docent (Associate Professor) in Endocrinology.
 During that time my interests in the scholarship of learning and teaching, research-teaching linkages and interprofessional learning emerged.
 These interests deepened within the context of a Masters in Medical Education (University of Dundee) and prompted me to move to an environment in which I could develop and champion an integrated approach to academic practice.

 In 2009 I joined the University of the West of Scotland as a Senior Lecturer Supporting Innovation in Learning and Teaching, and was awarded a Personal Professorship 2010.
 I am an active researcher with an interdisciplinary approach.
-A lifelong learner, I recently completed a Master of Arts in Philosophy (Open University) and am seeking to enrol in a doctoral programme in Philosophy.
+A lifelong learner, I recently completed a Master of Arts in Philosophy (Open University) and am now enrolled in the doctoral programme in Philosophy at the University of St Andrews.

 I am a Principal Fellow of the UK Higher Education Academy and a Fellow of the Leadership Foundation for Higher Education.